-Now, you’ll find Nadales on campuses around America renouncing the group with whom he once marched, calling on students to stand for the First Amendment and participate in peaceful discourse.
+Now, you’ll find Nadales renouncing the group with which he once marched, calling on students to stand for the First Amendment and participate in peaceful discourse.

-Working with the Leadership Institute, the parent organization of Campus Reform, Nadales currently serves as a regional field coordinator, helping students stand up against the very group to which he once belonged, as well as anyone else who would seek to stifle the free exchange of ideas on campus.
+Working with the Leadership Institute, the parent organization of Campus Reform, Nadales helps students stand up against the very group to which he once belonged, as well as anyone else who would seek to stifle the free exchange of ideas on campus.

-Campus Reform's Cabot Phillips sat down with Gabe for a deeper look into what drove him toward Antifa in the first place and what factors helped him leave.
+Campus Reform's Cabot Phillips sat down with Nadales for a deeper look into what drove him toward Antifa in the first place and what factors helped him leave.